ryanef/ryanfdev/src/content/blog/aws-cognito-oauth-primer.md

 Location: https://`www.yourdomain.com`?code=a1b2c3d4-5678-90ab-cdef-EXAMPLE33311&state=`abcdefg`
 ```

-Now your app takes this code and sends one more request, but this time  to the [Token Endpoint](https://docs.aws.amazon.com/cognito/latest/developerguide/token-endpoint.html)  `/oauth2/token` and if the code is valid the endpoint issues the access tokens, id tokens, refresh tokens.
+Now your app takes this code and sends one more request, but this time  to the <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/token-endpoint.html" target="_blank">Token Endpoint</a>  `/oauth2/token` and if the code is valid the endpoint issues the access tokens, id tokens, refresh tokens.
 This code is temporary
 ### PKCE

-[Proof Key for Code Exchange(PKCE)](https://www.rfc-editor.org/rfc/rfc7636)is an extension for Authorization Code grants designed to prevent CSRF and authorization code injection attacks.
+<a href="https://www.rfc-editor.org/rfc/rfc7636" target="_blank">Proof Key for Code Exchange(PKCE)</a> is an extension for Authorization Code grants designed to prevent CSRF and authorization code injection attacks.
 They are currently considered [best practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics) for SPA and mobile apps.
 If you want to use PKCE with the Authorization Code grant, [AWS Docs](https://docs.aws.amazon.com/cognito/latest/developerguide/using-pkce-in-authorization-code.html#using-pkce-in-authorization-code.title) detail how your application can dynamically generate a unique string for the code challenge.
 ### Implicit Grant

 Implicit grants will also give you the access and id tokens but  not the refresh tokens.
 It's no longer considered best practice but years ago this was the recommended pattern for SPA and mobile apps.
 Implicit grants don't have to make that additional request to the `Token Endpoint` like Authorization Code grants.
-Implicit grants are considered [legacy](https://docs.aws.amazon.com/cognito/latest/developerguide/federation-endpoints-oauth-grants.html) grants now.
+Implicit grants are considered <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/federation-endpoints-oauth-grants.html" target="_blank">legacy</a> grants now.
 Instead of having `response_type=code`, your URL parameters would have `response_type=token`

 ## Single Page Applications